MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-CSAT.md

 The survey response rate chart shows the percentage of customer satisfaction surveys completed during the specified time period, and the percent change over the period.

-A blue up and down indicator next to the value indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change in that direction.

 Description | Details
 ----------- | -------
 Survey response rate | *The number of completed customer satisfaction (CSAT) surveys divided by the total number of surveys*